gohugoio/hugoDocs/content/en/content-management/content-adapters.md

 ### EnableAllDimensions

 By default, Hugo executes the content adapter only once for the first matching site in the [sites matrix](g).
-Use this method to expand execution to every possible combination of language, role, and version.
+Use this method to expand execution to every possible combination of language, version, and role.

 For more fine-grained control, define a `sites.matrix` in front matter or in a content mount.